HuckleyLab/RShinyGrasshopper/include.md

 <figcaption>John Hilliard & Gordon Alexander, 1958, photo: Don Van Horn</figcaption>
 </p>

-Nearly fifty years later, César Nufio realized that by conducting a resurvey of the same sites using the same protocols, he could assess how these grasshoppers had responded both to year-to-year variation in temperature at these locations, and to the larger trend of climate warming.
+Nearly fifty years later, a scientist named César Nufio realized that by conducting a resurvey of the same sites using the same protocols, he could assess how these grasshoppers had responded both to year-to-year variation in temperature at these locations, and to the larger trend of climate warming.
 A team led by Nufio did this work during 2006-2016.
+You can read more about Nufio's journey to science [here](https://trench-ed.github.io/#cesar)!

 <p align="center">
 <img src="http://faculty.washington.edu/lbuckley/wordpress/wp-content/uploads/2019/05/Cesar.jpg"/>